BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 # Subscription Lottery Overview

 Pay as You Go Monthly Lottery subscriptions (‘Pay-Go’) enable a player to subscribe to one or more Lottery games and make equal monthly payments, over the year.

-The monthly payments per Entry are equal to (Total Games Per year * Cost Per Entry)/12
+The monthly payments per Entry are equal to **(Total Games Per year * Cost Per Entry)/12 **

 Example: Weekly Lottery at $1.00 equals (52 x 1)/12 = $4.34 Per month.

-Here is the general flow
+Here is the general flow:

 Once the player signs up, the platform creates the following:
 A)	An Account for the player